Saving Special Places • Building Better Communities

 But as Florida continues to grow, these and other attributes are increasingly threatened.
 Instead, today’s reality includes sprawling auto-dependent development with congested roads, toxic algae, water shortages, and more.

 How can we protect Florida’s quality of life for ourselves and for future generations?
-Since its founding in 1986, 1000 Friends has firmly believed that citizens must play an active role in their communities’ planning process in order to create sustainable, vital and livable communities.
-Included on this page are some resources for the “citizen planner.”
+Since its founding in 1986, 1000 Friends has firmly believed that citizens must play an active role in their communities’ planning process to support sustainable, equitable and livable communities.

 Citizen Planning Bill of Rights